Yb1ku/SAEs-for-Sentence-BERT/docs/saes.md

 > of a method for interpreting the features obtained from them.

-There are a total of 4 different SAE implementations:
+There are a total of four different SAE implementations:

 - `VanillaSAE`: Original SAE implementation.
 - `JumpReLU`: SAE with `JumpReLU` activation function.
 - `BatchTopK`: SAE with `BatchTopK` activation function.